-(4) Pay Mr G £500 for the distress and inconvenience caused by Options' failure to act fairly and reasonably
+Pay Mr W £500 for the distress and inconvenience caused by Options' failure to act fairly and reasonably

-I think it's fair to say what's happened here has caused Mr G some distress and inconvenience.
+I think it's fair to say what's happened here would have caused Mr W some distress and inconvenience.
 He will clearly have been worried that his retirement provision will have been reduced.
 So, I consider that a payment of £500 is appropriate to compensate him for that upset.